Genpretz/KenshiPy/README.md

 KenshiPy.DebugLog("Hello from Python")
 ```

-Using the ` key when in-game, opens a console that can also be used to run python, like so:
+Pressing ``Alt + ` `` when in-game, opens a console that can also be used to run python.
+This expects a single line so use semicolons for multiline input, like so:
 ```python
 import KenshiPy; KenshiPy,DebugLog("Hello from the in-game console");
 ```